montop07/montop07/README.md

 ## Hi there, I am Manas 👋

-I am a Final year Student at Thapar Institute of Engineering and Technology, Patiala pursuing a B.E. in Computer Science.
+I am a Final year Student at Thapar Institute of Engineering and Technology, Patiala pursuing a B.E. in Computer Engineering.

 💻 Currently working on Data Structures and Algorithms.